-If My Words Did Glow: Honoring the Grateful Dead, Bonnie Raitt, Francis Ford Coppola, Arturo Sandoval and the Apollo Theater at the Kennedy Center
+If My Words Did Glow: Honoring the Grateful Dead, Bonnie Raitt, Francis Ford Coppola, Arturo Sandoval and the Apollo at the Kennedy Center

 Dean Budnick on December 11, 2024

-If My Words Did Glow: Honoring the Grateful Dead, Bonnie Raitt, Francis Ford Coppola, Arturo Sandoval and the Apollo Theater at the Kennedy Center
+If My Words Did Glow: Honoring the Grateful Dead, Bonnie Raitt, Francis Ford Coppola, Arturo Sandoval and the Apollo at the Kennedy Center

 Photo: Michele Crowe/CBS ©2024 CBS Broadcasting, Inc.